hashicorp/nomad/website/source/docs/telemetry/metrics.html.md

   </tr>
 </table>

-Nomad 0.9 adds an additional "node_class" label from the client's `NodeClass` attribute.
+Nomad 0.9 adds an additional `node_class` label from the client's `NodeClass` attribute.
 This label is set to the string "none" if empty.

 ## Host Metrics (deprecated post Nomad 0.7)